matljaku/VU_2022_23/README.md

 -Hi, my name is Jakub Mátl
--Currently stying at Faculty of Nuclear Sciences and Physical Engineering - Nuclear engineering -Interested in stochastic and deterministic codes -Also interested in code-coupling
+-Currently studying at Faculty of Nuclear Sciences and Physical Engineering - Nuclear engineering -Interested in stochastic and deterministic codes -Also interested in code-coupling